benchristel/mydocs/recipes/purple-lentil-soup.md

 2. After a couple minutes, add the lentils and water or stock, and bring to a boil.
 3. Add the sweet potato, cubed.
-4. Add the other seasonings: rosemary, oregano, bay, vinegar, and wine.
-Chop the oregano and rosemary finely.
+4. Add the other seasonings: lavender, oregano, bay, vinegar, and wine.
+Chop the oregano and lavender finely.
 5. When the lentils have about 15 minutes left to cook, add the zucchini.
 6. Separate the chard stems from the leaves.
 Dice and sauté